mattyoung101/omicron/omicam/README.md

 - Ethan Lo: field file generator, localisation research, maths assistance

 ## Features list
-- Efficient camera decoding using V4L2 via the popular GStreamer library
-- State of the art, high-performance image processing using OpenCV 4
+- High performance field object detection (ball, lines, goals) using OpenCV 4
+    - Colour thresholding followed by connected component labelling (CCL)
+    - Uses parallel programming to make most use of multi-core CPUs
+    - Works with localiser to accurately determine absolute positions of field objects
-- Advanced custom localisation algorithm using a novel three step non-linear optimisation method, accurate to ~1cm
+- Novel localisation algorithm using a sensor-fusion/non-linear optimisation method, accurate to ~1.5cm
+    - Constructs an initial estimate using fast but inaccurate methods, then refines it by solving a 2D non-linear minimisation problem.
+    - Initial estimate is used to constrain and seed optimisation stage for faster and more stable results
+    - Support for arbitrary number of field geometries by defining field file (Australian fields, SuperTeam, etc)
+    - Dynamic moving average smoothing based on robot velocity with configurable parameters
+- Feature rich remote debugging and visualisation module.
+Viewable in custom Kotlin/JavaFX desktop app (Omicontrol).
+    - Works locally using WiFi or Ethernet, and even remotely over the Internet
-- Wireless frame streaming over TCP/IP using SIMD accelerated libjpeg-turbo, to custom Kotlin remote management app (Omicontrol)
+    - Camera frame streaming over TCP/IP using SIMD accelerated libjpeg-turbo
-    - Custom network protocol uses Protocol Buffers with zlib compression (low bandwidth requirements)
+    - Custom network protocol uses Protocol Buffers with zlib compression
-    - Also transmits misc. data like temperature of the SBC
+    - Transmits detailed information about robot position, debug info, field object bounding boxes, etc.
+    - Receives and executes commands from remote (e.g. switch objects, save config, etc)
+- Efficient replay file format using Protocol Buffers
+    - Encodes robot data (localised position, orientation, FSM state, etc) at 30 Hz into a Protobuf file
+    - Fault tolerant: file is periodically re-written every 5 seconds
+    - Should be able to encode around ~45 minutes of data in around ~16 MB
-- UART comms using termios for communicating to MCU (also using Protocol Buffers)
+- UART communication to ESP32 also using Protocol Buffers format
+- INI config files can be reloaded from disk
 - Written mostly in C11 (just a little C++ for interfacing with OpenCV)
-- Well-documented code and design document
+- Well-documented code (see our website for a full writeup on the process as well)

 ## Building, running and configuration
 ### Initial setup
-While Omicam should in theory work on any Linux-based single board computer with a bit of effort, we use a LattePanda Delta 432 running Xubuntu 18.04.
-It will only work under Linux.
+Omicam will probably only run under Linux.
+At Team Omicron, we use a LattePanda Delta 432 SBC running Xubuntu 18.04, so that's the only setup we can confirm it works reliably under.
+In saying that, there's no reason it shouldn't work with any other SBCs (except maybe for UART stuff).

-This guide is written assuming you have booted and installed a Debian-based distro with apt, but the general principle applies to any package manager or distro.
+This guide is written assuming you have booted and installed a Debian-based distro with apt, but the general principles applies to any package manager or distro.

 - CMake: To work around various issues (see below), a newer version of CMake than the one provided by the Ubuntu repos is provided.